atmos/atmos.github.io/auto-deployment/index.md

 The goal of the auto-deployment service is to use the [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/) to facilitate deployment workflows.
 This helps implement one portion of [GitHub Flow](https://guides.github.com/introduction/flow/).

+It uses simple interactions around git to decide when code changes to your application should be deployed.

 <img src="https://cloud.githubusercontent.com/assets/38/3716148/60484298-1603-11e4-8f30-30a381f5c89d.jpg" alt="github flow" />

 There's three distinct behaviors around auto-deployment.
 They work like this: